-Trumpeter, composer, arranger, bandleader ETIENNE CHARLES was born in Trinidad, where he grew up in a musical environment.
-His great-grandfather played the banjo and the violin; his grandfather played the cuatro (a small, 4-stringed guitar) and recorded with the calypsonian Neville Marcano AKA the Growling Tiger.
+Trumpeter, composer, arranger, and bandleader ETIENNE CHARLES was born in Trinidad, where he grew up in a musical environment.
+His great-grandfather played the banjo and the violin; his grandfather played the cuatro (a small, 4-stringed guitar) and recorded with the calypsonian Neville Marcano, AKA the Growling Tiger.
 Also, his father and uncle were members of Phase II Pan Groove, one of the world’s most formidable steel bands.
 Etienne’s lineage can be traced to the French Caribbean through Africa, Spain, and Venezuela.
 “I come from a fusion of cultures,” explains Etienne, “that’s what this album is all about: focusing on soul music that is creole at heart.”

 The recording opens with the plaintive cry of a Haitian voodoo chant, then plunges into CREOLE, whose driving backbeat is inspired by Etienne’s first encounter with Haiti and the tune, Je Vous Aime Congo (I Love you Congo), a tour de force for guest guitarist Alex Wintz.